|The Moon's Farside hemisphere. Image credit: NASA.

 A few hours later, two astronauts would separate from the CSM in the LM.
-They would fire the moon lander's throttleable descent stage engine — again over Farside, as dictated by orbital mechanics — to begin their descent toward their pre-selected landing site on Nearside, the lunar hemisphere that is turned always toward Earth.
-Following a safe landing and a period of surface exploration (about one Earth day for the earliest Apollo landing missions), the LM ascent stage would lift off.
+They would fire the Moon lander's throttleable descent stage engine — again over farside, as dictated by orbital mechanics — to begin their descent toward their pre-selected landing site on the Nearside, the lunar hemisphere that is turned always toward Earth.
+Following a safe landing and a surface stay (about one Earth day for the earliest Apollo landing missions), the LM ascent stage would lift off.

 The first note, authored by H. Epstein and based on a concept suggested by L. Lustick, proposed a radar relay satellite for tracking the Apollo CSM during LOI and CSM rendezvous and docking with the LM ascent stage.
 Epstein and Lustick's satellite would include an omnidirectional antenna for near-lunar operations and, for "deeper phase operation," a steerable four-foot parabolic dish antenna.

-The relay satellite, Epstein wrote, would separate from S-IVB stage along with the Apollo LM and CSM after TEI, then separate from the CSM-LM combination before LOI.
-It would fly past the moon on a path that would keep both Earth and most of the Farside in view during LOI and CSM-LM rendezvous and docking.
-The omni antenna would relay radar from Earth until the satellite was 40,000 kilometers beyond the moon, then the dish would take over.
+The relay satellite, Epstein wrote, would separate from the S-IVB stage along with the Apollo LM and CSM after TEI, then separate from the CSM-LM combination before LOI.
+It would fly past the Moon on a path that would keep both Earth and most of the Farside in view during LOI and CSM-LM rendezvous and docking.
+The omni antenna would relay radar from Earth until the satellite was 40,000 kilometers beyond the Moon, then the dish would take over.

-The second Bissett-Berman Apollo Note, dated 16 April 1963, raised the possibility of placing a "special purpose relay package" on the S-IVB stage.
+The second Bissett-Berman Apollo Note, dated 16 April 1963, suggested that a "special purpose relay package" be placed on the S-IVB stage.
 The package would either remain attached to the stage or would eject from it when activated.
 The Apollo Note's author, L. Lustick, attributed the S-IVB relay concept to one Dr. Yarymovych, whose organizational affiliation was not stated.

 The S-IVB would rely for attitude control guidance on the ring-shaped Instrument Unit (IU), the Saturn V's "electronic brain."
 The IU, located on top of the S-IVB during launch, encircled the LM descent stage and provided attachment points for the four separable shroud segments.
 It was not intended to operate for more than a few hours, so would need modifications to ensure that it could reliably stabilize the S-IVB throughout the relay period.